 208.9 sec.
 1 - Fundamentals of U.S. Law (Fall 2014)Instructor: William H. D. Fernholz (view instructor's teaching evaluations | profile)

 Meeting Time: W 3:35-6:15

 Course Control Number (Non-1Ls): 49526

-Fundamentals of U.S. Law is a mandatory course that introduces foreign law students to the American legal system, its fundamental principles, and the common-law method of case analysis.
-Introduction to U.S. Law (1 unit) focuses primarily on introducing students to case analysis through the study of the development of American tort law doctrine.
+Fundamentals of U.S. Law introduces foreign law students to the American legal system, common-law method of case analysis, and American forms of governance.
+Orientation week classes focus primarily on (1) the structure of American court system and sources of law and (2) case analysis through the study of the development of American tort law doctrine.
 Students will learn how to read cases, find and synthesize holdings, and predict outcomes based on common law development.
-In Fundamentals of U.S. Law (2 units), students will focus on the principle doctrines that underpin the American legal system, including federalism and separation of powers.
-In both Introduction to U.S. Law and Fundamentals of U.S. Law, students will study the structure of the U.S. court system, the sources of U.S. law, the lawyer's role in the system, and the culture of the law in this country.
+Classes during the rest of the semester will focus on the principle Constitutional doctrines that underpin the American legal and political system, including federalism and separation of powers.
+Throughout the course, students will practice skills that will help them succeed in law school, on the bar examination, and in practice.

 If you are the instructor or their FSU, you may add a file like a syllabus or a first assignment to this page.

 Copyright Date: To Be Determined